Fangs of the Wild (1928 film)

 Fangs of the Wild is a 1928 American silent action film directed by Jerome Storm and starring Nancy Drexel and Sam Nelson.

 Synopsis

 Blossom Williams lives in the hills with her drunkard father.
 A mountain man, Rufe Anderson, makes unwanted advances towards her.
 Larry Holbrook, the son of a railroad executive, wants to buy the Williams' land.
 Larry and Blossom fall in love.
-On his way to buy the land, Larry is attacked by Rufe and his viscious dog.
+On his way to buy the land, Larry is attacked by Rufe and his vicious dog.
 Larry gives the money to Ranger the Dog, who runs away with it.
 When Ranger returns, Larry is hanging from the edge of a cliff.
 Ranger kills Rufe's dog, and then lowers a rope down to Larry.
 Once Larry is safe, he and Ranger go after Rufe, who is attacking Blossom.
 Rufe is driven away.
 Larry and Blossom marry.